JackPotat0/jackpotat0.github.io/docs/game.md

 </details>
 <details>
   <summary>Kaito</summary>
-  Actually one of the strongest portrayals of typical shounen protagonist because there is a competent rival aka Kokichi.
+  Actually one of the strongest portrayals of typical shounen protagonist dudebro because there is a competent rival and foil aka Kokichi.
 Also generally positive for character development of others.
 </details>
 <details>
   <summary>Kokichi</summary>
-  I understand and respect his role and importance in the story but I just cannot enjoy his character in any way.
+  I respect his role and importance in the story but I just cannot enjoy his character in any way.
 </details>
 <details>
   <summary>Maki</summary>
   She cute.
-I don't think she is as bad as the fandom describes but there are definitely room for improvement.
+I don't think she is as bad as the fandom describes but there are definitely lots of room for improvement.
 </details>
 <details>
   <summary>Kiibo</summary>